 17. Great leaders lead the way:

-When the time reached their destination at the brink of No Man’s Land, the team was told to stop.
+When the team reached their destination at the brink of No Man’s Land, the team was told to stop.
 They couldn’t go any further.
 Or else they would face certain death.

 This is what great leaders do.
 They take action.
 They move towards the battle and fight.